Ginninderra Blacksmith's Workshop

 How to get there?

 From Ginninderra Village continue east on the Barton Highway.
-The entrance is 200 m from Gold Creek Road.
+The entrance is 200 metres from Gold Creek Road.

 Why is this interesting?